-The final method of adding translation to your website is to directly integrate the Translator Text API into your CMS or website.
+The final method of adding translation to your website is to directly integrate Translator’s text translation API into your CMS or website.
 This will require a developer to add the code in the correct programming language of your site or CMS.

-By adding the Translator Text API directly, the developer has control over how users access translation and the impact translation will have over the site’s look and feel.
+By Translator’s text translation API directly, the developer has control over how users access translation and the impact translation will have over the site’s look and feel.
 Once the API is integrated, however, the webmaster should then be able to take over most duties for maintaining site pages and branding, etc. The URL structure and exposure in multilingual search results are also under the control of the developer.

 Also, depending on your needs, this would allow support for more advanced scenarios that could be important for your business: